FNNDSC/CHRIS_docs/README.md

 This page presents a quick overview to ChRIS, followed by some links to more resources, papers, and talks.

 ## Overview
-ChRIS (**Ch**RIS **R**esearch **I**ntegration **S**ervice) is a novel and opensource distributed software platform designed to manage and coordinate computation and data on a multitude of computing environments, from laptops to loosely connected groups of workstations, to high performance compute clusters, to public clouds.
+ChRIS (**Ch**RIS **R**esearch **I**ntegration **S**ervice) is a novel and opensource distributed software platform designed to manage and coordinate computation and data on a multitude of computing environments.
+Originally developed for medical image analysis, ChRIS has evolved into a general-purpose compute/data platform making it easy to deploy analysis on a heterogenous mix of compute environments -- from laptops to loosely connected groups of workstations, to high performance compute clusters, to public clouds.

-ChRIS is designed to manage the execution and data needs of a specific class of computational applications often used in research settings. **These are applications that require no user interaction once started** and typically initialize from a setup-data-state, have runtime specifications typically passed in command line arguments, and collect all output in files.
+ChRIS is designed to manage the execution and data needs of a specific class of computational applications often used in research (and in particular medical image research) settings. **These are applications that require no user interaction once started** and typically initialize from a setup-data-state, have runtime specifications typically passed in command line arguments, and collect all output in files.

 While ChRIS itself has a web-based user interface, the applications that perform the computations, do not have graphical user interfaces but are command line, containerized, Linux-based applications.
 Since these apps run "in the woodwork" so to speak, they are called _plugins_ in ChRIS parlance, since they plug-into the ChRIS backend and are accessible from a suitable frontend.